NauticusOfficial/help-center/docs/2_making-deposits.md

 _Third parties are not allowed to transfer funds to your account.
 Only send money from a bank account that is in your own name._

 **For more information please see the Terms and Conditions below.**

-### 2. Sending from Australia

-If you have an Australian Bank Account you will need to login to your own bank's website, or app, in order to transfer money into Nauticus Exchange.
-Each bank's interface is slightly different but they all offer similar functionality.

-If you've ever transferred money to a friend before, it is the exact same process.

-On the Commonwealth Bank's NetBank for example you would follow these steps:

-* Select Transfers and Bpay
-* Select the account from which you would like to transfer the funds
-* Select New Payee.
-* Enter the Account Name
-* Enter the BSB
-* Enter the Account Number
-* Enter the amount you wish to transfer
-* Enter the Unique Deposit Code

 # Deposit Crypto